Dog Lipoma! A Visual Guide for Concerned Pet ParentsReading Time: 4 minutes

-The word “tumor” sounds scary, but lipomas are just fatty tissue buildup, which are typically harmless unless they limit mobility.
+The word “tumor” sounds scary, but lipomas are just fatty tissue buildup, which is typically harmless unless they limit mobility.

 A veterinarian should evaluate any new lumps that do not go away on their own, like a bug bite.
 Infiltrative lipomas are noncancerous but can grow attached to muscles, causing mobility problems and pain, and may need to be removed.